 Sales and CX teams are using business VoiP services equipped with AI to quickly address customer queries and improve their communication.
 The transportation industry is waiting in anticipation as automated cars threaten disruption.
 In finance, financial services companies leverage AI to recommend personalized products and services to individuals.
 It’s moving fast, and businesses need to keep up with AI developments to stay on top of their game.

 AI re-imagines customer experiences and end-to-end customer journeys.
 The result?
-Integrated and personalized customer experience.
+Improved customer experience that’s both integrated and personalized..

 With AI, brands can be available to their customers at every stage of their journeys, instantaneously.
 Leveraging AI can help businesses better understand customers and deliver better CX, resulting in higher conversions and decreased cart abandonment.

-One of the biggest challenges facing customer service teams is handling an increase in customer support calls, emails, and social media inquiries.
+One of the biggest customer experience trends happening right now are the challenges customer service teams are having in handling an increase in customer support calls, emails, and social media inquiries.
 Customer service teams can employ AI to handle low-level support issues in real time, and gather initial information for live agents before intervention is needed.
 This results in lower wait times and fewer frustrated customers.

-In a world where good customer experience can make or break a business, AI is a great tool to ensure customers feel their time is valued and stay loyal to a business.
-Here are some examples of how businesses use AI to streamline CX:
+In a world where a good customer experience strategy can make or break a business, AI is a great tool to ensure customers feel their time is valued and stay loyal to a business.
+Here are some examples of how businesses use AI to streamline CX initiatives: